calidion/aex/README.md

 aex.use(pOld as IAsyncMiddleware);
 ```

-For more complicated ones, you may need to `bind` the object to avoid `this` pointer swifting.
+For more complicated ones, you may need to `bind` the invoking object to avoid `this` pointer swifting.

 Here is an example(`express-session` middleware)::